-A doctor of traditional Chinese medicine named Zhang Jia Hua passed the art of Dragon Tiger Qigong down by teaching thousands of instructors in 1960s and 1970s.
-Dragon Tiger Qigong has the added emphasis of flexibility and agility in its practice.
+A doctor of traditional Chinese medicine named Zhang Jia Hua passed the art of Dragon Tiger Qi Gong down by teaching thousands of instructors in the 1960s and 1970s.
+Dragon Tiger Qi Gong has the added emphasis on flexibility and agility in its practice.

-The other not-so-significant (yet sometimes the details make the difference) difference, is that both forms have different movements.
-Even though tai chi and qigong focus on the similar elements and benefits, the movement style and flow are very different.
+The other not-so-significant (yet sometimes the details make the difference) difference is that both forms have different movements.
+Even though tai chi and qi gong focus on similar elements and benefits, the movement style and flow are very different.

-With over the 100,000 styles available to choose from, it can be extremely confusing to begin your practice of qigong.
+With over 100,000 styles available to choose from, it can be extremely confusing to begin your practice of qi gong.
 The key to starting a practice lies within the focus and consistency of practice, not the style of practice you choose.

-Choose the qigong exercise you like best and begin.
-Whether it’s 10 minutes a day or 1 hour, just begin.
-Move your way to self-healing and soulful balance with the ancient and beautiful art of qigong.
+Choose the qi gong exercise you like best and begin.
+Whether it’s 10 minutes a day or 1 hour, you’ll find the benefits to it, so just begin.
+Move your way to self-healing and soulful balance with the ancient and beautiful art of qi gong.